nick-esqueda/YouTube/README.md

 # YouTube

-### This intended to be a pixel-perfect clone of YouTube.com.
+### This is intended to be a pixel-perfect clone of YouTube.com.
 Users can create a channel and engage with videos and channels via comments.

 ## Link to Live Site